Lower Facelift or Jowl Lift

 How does the Lower Facelift or Jowl Lift work?

-The procedure begins with small incisions hidden in the hairline.
-Our skilled plastic surgeon then separates the skin from the deeper tissues of the face and re-drapes it, they may remove excess skin and tighten the underlying muscles.
+The plastic surgery procedure begins with small incisions hidden in the hairline.
+Our skilled plastic surgeon then separates the skin from the deeper tissues of the face and re-drapes it, carefully removing excess tissue and tightening the remaining tissue to achieve a more defined jawline and youthful appearance.
 The incisions are then closed with dissolvable stitches.

 Who is the best candidate for a Lower Facelift or Jowl Lift?

-The ideal candidate for a lower facelift or jowl lift is someone who is in good physical health and has realistic expectations for the surgery results.
-Most of our patients are over the age of 40, through to 50's and 60's and are noticing signs of ageing, such as wrinkles, sagging skin, and loss of definition in the jawline.
+At Kensington Medcial we believe the ideal candidate for a lower facelift or jowl lift is someone who is in good physical health and has realistic expectations for the surgery results.
+A suitable candidate typically has good skin elasticity, which is important for achieving natural-looking and long-lasting results after the procedure.
+Most of our patients are over the age of 40, through to 50’s and 60’s and are noticing signs of ageing, such as wrinkles, sagging skin, loss of definition in the jawline, and are interested in tightening sagging skin.

 How does a Lower Facelift differ from a Full Facelift?

-A lower facelift focuses on the lower two-thirds of the face, while a full facelift addresses concerns in the upper half near the eye area and the lower face.
+A lower facelift focuses on the lower two-thirds of the face, while a full facelift addresses concerns in the upper half and the lower face.
+Among facelift procedures, a full facelift typically costs more than a jowl lift due to its broader scope.
 A lower facelift is less invasive than a full facelift procedure and will have a shorter recovery time.

 How does the Lower Facelift differ from the SMAS Facelift?